 I will not be negligent

 Peter is about to present a proposal with a purpose.
 “Will” means be about to, be on the point of.
-Peter will ever be ready to remind Christians of God’s Word.
+Peter’s idea is that he is and will be ever ready to remind Christians of God’s Word.
 Peter will die, but the truth will continue.
-Even though Peter is about to die, this passage will live in centuries to come.
+Even though he is about to die, Second Peter will live for centuries to come.

-Second Peter still speaks to us as we stand at the door of the twenty-first century.
-No pastor can afford to build his ministry on personality, some human system, or gimmick.
-He must build his ministry on the eternal Word of God.
+Second Peter still speaks to us in the twenty-first century.
+No pastor can afford to build his ministry on personality, some human system, or a gimmick.
+He must construct his church on the eternal Word of God.

 Peter’s purpose is to remind the Asia Minor Christians of “truth.”
 Every pastor must come to this point sooner or later.

 It is an appalling fact today that Christian leaders care less about the truth they believe and more about the pragmatics of their ministry.
-This is the beginning of the erosion of Christianity.
-Leaders should give excellence to the truth as well as pragmatics.
+This attitude will erode Christianity into bland religion.
+Leaders should serve with excellence to the truth of God’s Word as well as the pragmatics of ministry.